Scattered across the continent are the surviving pockets of humanity, forcing a precarious existence from the hostile land.

 Followers of the Voice are found at installations

-Eco-Freaks stay in nomad camps, usually near the Wilds
+Eco-Freaks stay in nomad camps, usually near

 Red Death travel in nomad camps